 Personally, I have been through and supervised a huge amount of gradings.
 Therefore, I thought it timely to write about my experience with gradings over the years….

 Gradings are not an inquisition.
-They are a way of showing that all of the hard work you have been doing in class is paying off.
-Do not drop your head if you do not get a technique perfect.
-Everybody who went before you were not perfect either.
-However, all of the senior belts went away and worked on their imperfections, which will be the next phase of your training after this grading.
+They are simply a way of showing that all of the hard work you have been doing in class is paying off.
+Now, you are expected to know your technique.
+But do not drop your head if you are not perfect at grading.
+Nobody is.
+We simply want to see that your technique can protect you in a self defence situation.
+All of the senior belts who went before you were not perfect either.
+However, whether those senior students passed or failed, they went away and worked on their imperfections, which will be the next phase of your training after this grading.

 Treat grading like a normal class

 Too often, students build up gradings to be this “big monster” that will get the better of them.
 Gradings are not like that at all.
-I treat gradings like a normal class.
+When I am grading, I treat them like a normal class.
 I give 100% in class, just like I do at gradings.
 I practice and do the technique in class, just like I will do the technique at gradings.
 When you treat gradings like a normal class, you enjoy the experience, which enhances your performance.

 You are graded on what you know, rather than what you do not know

 We are all built differently from a physical, mental and spiritual perspective.
 Martial arts is not about knowing 10,000 moves.
 Gradings are there to help you know that you are able to defend yourself if you need to, as well as applying the philosophical lessons from the dojo to your everyday life.
-Therefore, if you do not know a move, do not fret.
-Just make sure you can demonstrate the moves you do know in a confident manner, so you (not the instructors) know you can defend yourself if need be.
+Therefore, if you are not perfect at a single move, do not fret.
+Just make sure you can demonstrate the remainder of the moves in a confident manner, so you (not the instructors) know you can defend yourself if need be.
 Find something in your grading that you can be proud of.